ewilliams0305/WebLogger/README.md

 });
 ```
 Be aware, the program will check if the files are already created and **ONLY write them if they are not found**.
-This decision was made to reduce disc writes and ensure files are recreated everytime the application is restarted
+This decision was made to reduce disc writes and ensure files are recreated every time the application is restarted
-This means the HTML files will need to be deleted off the server if changees to the HTML are made
+This means the HTML files will need to be deleted off the server if changes to the HTML are made.
 After starting the WebLogger, a directory will be created at the specifed location with the following file tree

 - index.html